xabinapal/traefik-authentik-forward-plugin/README.md

 It also avoids problems caused by proxies, load balancers, or CDNs that often mess with `X-Forwarded-*` HTTP headers required by the Traefik endpoint.
 Instead, the nginx endpoint uses an additional `X-Original-Uri` header, which stays intact across hops.
 This makes your auth setup more reliable and predictable.

+> [!IMPORTANT]
-> **⚠️ Note:** Authentik still relies on the `X-Forwarded-Host` header, so make sure it isn't modified by proxies in the request chain.
+> Authentik still relies on the `X-Forwarded-Host` header, so make sure it isn't modified by proxies in the request chain.
 That's still much simpler than managing all the headers required by other approaches.

 ## Installation